Opinions, suggestions, recommendations or ideas found on our site are applied at your own risk. More.

 A file may be a picture, word processed document, piece of music, etc. Those are your data files.
 But there are also hundreds of individual program files a.k.a. libraries, scripts and other names used by the computer to operate.
 See File Extensions.

 Just like a physical filing cabinet, the computer stores those individual files within folders.
 There can be only one file with a specific name in a single location so files are stored in various folders.

 The filing cabinet is the computer's hard drive and the top level is called the root.
 Using the Windows File Explorer we can look at the various folders and files on the computer.
-See showing details.A quick word on file names, more information elsewhere
+See also File Explorer (below) and Viewing lists, details, icons and sorting files.

 When saving files, be aware:

 - The maximum file name length is a little over 200

 - C:\users\steve\documents\store info\document.docx has an actual file name length of 49 characters (spaces are characters tool).